 We have an agreement to pay an affiliate of our Chief Financial Officer a monthly fee of \$3,000 for office space, utilities and secretarial and administrative support to the Company.
-We began incurring these fees on October 17, 2019 and will continue to incur these fees monthly until the earlier of the completion of the Business Combination and the Company's liquidation.
+We began incurring these fees on October 17, 2019 and will continue to incur these fees monthly until the earlier of the completion of an initial business combination and the Company's liquidation.

-We engaged EarlyBirdCapital as an advisor in connection with a Business Combination to assist us in locating target businesses, holding meetings with our shareholders to discuss a potential Business Combination and the target business' attributes, introduce us to potential investors that are interested in purchasing securities, assist us in obtaining shareholder approval for the Business Combination and assist us with our press releases and public filings in connection with a Business Combination.
-We will pay EarlyBirdCapital a cash fee equal to 3.5% of the gross proceeds of the Initial Public Offering, or \$4,830,000, for such services only upon the consummation of a Business Combination.
-Of such amount, up to approximately 25% may be paid (subject to our discretion) to third parties who are investment banks or financial advisory firms not participating in Initial Public Offering that assist us in consummating its Business Combination.
+We engaged EarlyBirdCapital as an advisor in connection with an initial business combination to assist us in locating target businesses, holding meetings with our shareholders to discuss a potential initial business combination and the target business' attributes, introduce us to potential investors that are interested in purchasing securities, assist us in obtaining shareholder approval for an initial business combination and assist us with our press releases and public filings in connection with an initial business combination.
+We will pay EarlyBirdCapital a cash fee equal to 3.5% of the gross proceeds of the initial public offering, or \$4,830,000, for such services only upon the consummation of an initial business combination.
+Of such amount, up to approximately 25% may be paid (subject to our discretion) to third parties who are investment banks or financial advisory firms not participating in initial public offering that assist us in consummating its initial business combination.
 The election to make such payments to third parties will be solely at the discretion of our management team, and such third parties will be selected by the management team in their sole and absolute discretion.

-Additionally, we will pay EarlyBirdCapital a cash fee equal to 1.0% of the total consideration payable in the proposed Business Combination if it introduces us to the target business with which we complete a Business Combination; provided that the foregoing fee will not be paid prior to the date that is 90 days from the effective date of the Initial Public Offering, unless FINRA determines that such payment would not be deemed underwriters' compensation in connection with the Initial Public Offering pursuant to FINRA Rule 5110(c)(3)(B)(ii).
+Additionally, we will pay EarlyBirdCapital a cash fee equal to 1.0% of the total consideration payable in the proposed initial business combination if it introduces us to the target business with which we complete an initial business combination; provided that the foregoing fee will not be paid prior to the date that is 90 days from the effective date of the initial public offering, unless FINRA determines that such payment would not be deemed underwriters' compensation in connection with the initial public offering pursuant to FINRA Rule 5110(c)(3)(B)(ii).